Portland plans to propose the strictest facial recognition ban in the country

 Residents of Illinois are suing the social network, accusing it of scanning their images without consent.
 They cite Illinois’s Biometric Information Privacy Act, which requires that companies provide detailed written disclosure and receive written consent from each individual before collecting any biometric data, including images of their faces.
 (This would make scanning faces in public essentially impossible.)
 The U.S. District Court for Northern California, where Facebook is located, ruled that plaintiffs have the right to pursue the case.
 Whatever the outcome, the case will likely make its way up to the massive Ninth Circuit Court of Appeals, which includes Oregon.

 Given all the technical, legal, and ethical uncertainty, Joy Buolamwini recommends at least taking a pause on facial recognition.
 “We know that there are technical limitations.
-We also know that even if those disparities were closed, the capacity for abuse is too great because there are no safeguards around this technology in the current environment,” she told me.
+We also know that even if those disparities were closed, the capacity for abuse is too great because there are no safeguards around this technology in the current environment,” she tells me.
 “I do believe the moratorium route is the correct way to go, given what we know.”